Play Beach Volleyball in Taiwan (indoor + outdoor groups in Taipei)

 Indoor volleyball

-In Taiwan, indoor courts usually aren’t free to use.
+In Taiwan, indoor courts aren’t free to use.
 It is expected to pay a fee and it’s shared among the players (usually NTD150 to NTD300 per player, depending on the location).
 It’s more competitive and I’d say the minimum required level is BB or +.
 You will need to know some players already playing indoor to access to them and chinese is usually required.
+The 排球咖 Facebook group, recruits players when they need some, but it will be in chinese.

 This was one group I used to play with few years ago: